This post contains affiliate links, to find out more information, please read my full disclosure statement.Reading Time: 8 minutes

 It wasn’t just the Caritas they found though, at one entrance, a vessel was found.
 Believed to be used as a water collection reservoir, dating back to 1000 AD, it is considered to be the best-preserved relic of that period.
 (It is now located at the Mexican National Institute of Anthropology and History).
 One of the most impressive finds Don Cleofás made during his initial descent into Rio Secreto was a vessel believed to date back to the post-Classic period of Mayan history (1000-1697 AD).

-Descending into the Dark:
+Descending into the World of Mayan Gods

 After understanding how important this river was to the culture, and the history of the people.
 The Shaman further cleansed us with incense and a blessing before we descended into the dark.
 Making our way down into the cavern via the slippery stairs, it became increasingly dark.
 Our small group of six turned on their headlamps, revealing the caverns of the rain God.